 NOTE: Last month I wrote about a situation involving the intended dangerous behavior of a patient – some of which would constitute criminal conduct if carried out.
 The article briefly addressed the issue of how the duty of confidentiality is affected by the criminal conduct of the patient.
 This article addresses that issue more fully.
-It was first published on the CPH and Associates’ website in February 2015, and appears here in substantial part.
+It was first published on the CPH Insurance’ website in February 2015, and appears here in substantial part.

 CRIMES AND CONFIDENTIALITY

 In the December 2014 issue of the Avoiding Liability Bulletin I asked a series of questions related to past criminal acts committed by adult patients and how such information, gained during the course of treatment, would affect the mental health practitioner’s duty of confidentiality.
 This article will explore some of those questions and the public policy and professional issues raised by them.
 The questions assume that the practitioner is licensed to provide mental healthcare, that the practitioner is acting in a treating role rather than in an examining role, and that the practitioner is providing services in a private practice setting.
 The laws of each state may vary, sometimes in fine nuance, on some of these questions and with the comments that follow.
 Thus, the discussions below should not be taken as legal advice in particular situations, but are meant to stimulate thought, discussion, and research.